-- (iv) current and former housing related service charge arrears; - (v) temporary accommodation charge arrears; - (vi) housing benefit overpayments; and - (vii) associated court costs. - 2.26 Property related debts apply to both the applicant and members of their prospective household. - 2.27 Where the property related debt is over £500 the application for housing would be automatically suspended.
-The applicant would not be actively considered for housing until such time as the Council is satisfied that the following criteria has been met: - (i) entered into, and maintained, a repayment plan with the current/former landlord: - (ii) made a minimum of 13 consecutive weekly payments, at an agreed level; and - (iii) repaid a minimum of 25% of the debt. - 2.28 This process can only be circumvented where the debt is repaid in full or in accordance with the criteria set out in paragraph 2.27.
+- (ii) made a minimum of 13 consecutive weekly payments, or the equivalent in 3 consecutive monthly payments, at an agreed level; and - (iii) repaid a minimum of 25% of the debt. - 2.27 This process can only be circumvented where the debt is repaid in full or in accordance with the criteria set out in paragraph 2.25.
 In order to encourage good financial management and discourage applicants from using doorstep lenders, who may charge high interest rate loans, lump sums of 25% or over but below 100% would not apply unless the 13-week minimum period has been satisfied.
-Adherence with the plan must be checked by the landlord concerned prior to an offer of accommodation being made. - 2.29 Applicants with a property related debt of up to £500 can be considered for housing immediately providing that they have agreed and are actively following a debt repayment plan.
-Applicants not entering into a debt repayment plan will have their application suspended.
-Adherence with the plan must be checked by the landlord concerned prior to an offer of accommodation being made.
-Failure to adhere to the plan will result in the application being suspended.
-The suspension can be lifted where either the debt is cleared or compliance is restored. - 2.30 Where the applicant or a member of their prospective household has entered into a repayment plan to clear a property related debt before the application for housing was made, the criteria set out in paragraphs 2.25-2.29 would still apply. - 2.31 The process set out in paragraph 2.27 may be circumvented where the Council believes that highly exceptional and significant circumstances exist, and the need to move is considered urgent.
+Adherence with the plan must be checked by the landlord concerned prior to an offer of accommodation being made. - 2.28 Applicants with a property related debt of up to £500 can be considered for housing immediately providing that they have agreed and are actively following a debt repayment plan.
+Adherence with the plan must be checked by the shortlisting landlord prior to an offer of accommodation being made.
+Failure to adhere to the plan will result in the application being suspended by the Council.
+The suspension can be lifted where either the debt is cleared or compliance is restored. - 2.29 Where the applicant or a member of their prospective household has entered into a repayment plan to clear a property related debt before the application for housing was made, the criteria set out in paragraphs 2.23-2.28 would still apply. - 2.30 The process set out in paragraph 2.26 may be circumvented where the Council believes that highly exceptional and significant circumstances exist, and the need to move is considered urgent.
 Although, this does not mean recovery of the debt will not be pursued by the relevant landlord.
 In such circumstances, a report will be submitted to the Housing Assessment Panel for consideration.
-Should the Panel decide to waive the criteria in paragraph 2.27, the applicant or a member of their perspective household must have entered into and be following a repayment plan before an offer of accommodation is made.

-- 2.32 The criteria set out in paragraphs 2.25-2.29 can be waived where the following is met: - (i) an award of additional preference is made under paragraph 3.13(i); - (ii) the council has a interim duty to secure accommodation and would incur additional costs from a prolonged stay in temporary accommodation; - (iii) the council is unable to secure suitable accommodation, on the basis of affordability, other than in the social housing sector; and - (iv) the applicant(s) is unable to clear an existing property related debt, as set out in paragraphs 2.25 and 2.26, within a reasonable timescale.
+Should the Panel decide to waive the criteria in paragraph 2.26, the applicant or a member of their perspective household must have entered into and be following a repayment plan before an offer of accommodation is made. - 2.31 The criteria set out in paragraphs 2.23-2.28 can be waived where the following is met: - (i) an award of additional preference is made under paragraph 3.13 (i); - (ii) the council has an interim duty to secure accommodation and would incur additional costs from a prolonged stay in temporary accommodation; - (iii) the council is unable to secure suitable accommodation, on the basis of affordability, other than in the social housing sector; and

-The applicant(s) will only be considered for housing where they or prospective members of their household:

-- (i) have entered into and are adhering to a debt repayment plan; and - (ii) have made a minimum of 13 weekly repayments.
+- (iv) the applicant(s) is unable to clear an existing property related debt, as set out in paragraph 2.23, within a reasonable timescale. - 2.32 The applicant(s) will only be considered for housing where they or prospective members of their household: - (i) have entered into and are adhering to a debt repayment plan; and - (ii) have made a minimum of 13 weekly repayments.

 To ensure that repayments are affordable the terms of the debt repayment plan must not exceed 50% of disposable income once all essential costs have been taken into consideration.
-These terms may be reviewed by the landlord upon commencement of the tenancy or periods specified in the plan.
+These terms may be reviewed by the landlord upon commencement of the contract or periods specified in the plan.

-A decision to waive the criteria will by taken by the Housing Assessment Panel following the satisfactory completion of the relevant pro-forma by the homelessness team.
+A decision to waive the criteria will be taken by the Housing Assessment Panel following the satisfactory completion of the relevant pro-forma by the homelessness team.